 The set-up wasn’t too challenging.
 I have a background in digital and social media so I turned our Squarespace website into a shop, which was really simple.
-Then we did some promotion on Instagram.
-Obviously we have a kitchen and suppliers, so they were in place already.
+Then we did some promotions on Instagram.
+Obviously, we have a kitchen and suppliers, so they were in place already.

 What’s been the biggest challenge for you as a business as a whole?

 Staff has been a biggie.
 A lot of people let their staff go straight away when the lockdown was announced, but I told all of ours ‘We’re not going to let any of you go, we’re just going to see what happens’.
 But, you know obviously, they’re on reduced wages and we’ll just have to see what happens…

 Are you still offering a delivery service to locals, too?